RobertElder/CS452/io/project2/readme.rst

 UI Server
 ---------

-* Backspace has been fixed.
+* CR LF is handled correctly now.
 * Minor bug: certain inputs will cause assertion failures.

 The UI Server is responsible for drawing the textual user interface.
-It draws a header, the time since start up, the command prompt, table of sensors readings, an ASCII diagram of the track layout, train status, and a scrolled area of train information.
+It draws a header, the time since start up, a system load indicator expressed in percentage, the command prompt, table of sensors readings, an ASCII diagram of the track layout, a table of train status, and a scrolled area of train information.

 The command prompt supports up to 80 characters.
 Once this limit is reached, no input will be accepted and displayed.
 It supports backspace.
 Pressing the Enter key will execute the command and a response will be displayed under the command prompt.
+If an error occurs, it will be shown in yellow.

 When a sensor is triggered, the UI Server will display an bold number on the table.
 Sensor data for the UI is cached by the Train Server so displayed sensor readings may not reflect actual state.
 Sensor states in the Train Server, however, reflect actual states.

 The ASCII map shows sensors as X and bold X. Switches are shown as U, C, or S which represent Unknown, Curved, or Straight.
 The ASCII map code was generated through a script from a text file.

-A green highlight shows the destination.
-Bug: the green highlight is not persistent if an updated sensor overwrites the cell.
+A green highlight shows the destination of the first train.
+A yellow highlight shows the destination for other trains.

+A black highlight shows the reservation of the first train.
+A red highlight shows the reservation for other trains.

 Some of the hilights of the UI are found in figure 4.